Randall Shinn composes theater and concert music. Reviewers have called his music “passionate,” “stunning,” and “spell-binding.”

-His works have been described as sensuous, powerfully expressive, and evoking a sense of physical motion.
-Other reviewers have described his works as lyrical, sophisticated, and lusciously beautiful.
+His works have been described as “sensuous,” “powerfully expressive,” and as having “a sensation of physical motion.”
+Other reviewers have described his works as “lyrical,” “sophisticated,” and “lusciously beautiful.”
 One reviewer wrote that he integrates “modern music and language with more familiar classical styles to create a sound that is uniquely his.”

 Shinn’s interest as a music listener are broad—he might dance to a blues band one night and attend an opera production the next.
 So he finds it natural to write music with unexpected combinations of material.
 The influences on his music are just as broad, and his manner of dealing with these multiple influences has become a distinctive musical fingerprint.—Peter Laki, Phoenix Symphony program notes, 1992

 Shinn has written original librettos for three operas.
 His interest in the theater spills over into a general interest in imagination, illusion, and magical atmosphere.
 For two years he was chief correspondent for DeepGlamour.net, where he wrote posts about various aspects of glamour (including its older meaning of enchantment and magic).
 His Musings here at randallshinn.com reflect on some of his aesthetic preferences.